Living Collectively

 Building our capacity to relate well together takes intention and practice.
 For example, practising more intentional ways of navigating small-tensions within groups can help create a more caring and collaborative relational space from which to navigate inevitable conflicts as they emerge.

-Of the broader set of relational practices that enable living collectively more generally, there are some specific considerations that are highlighted by the RAD housing approach.
+To implement this model we will need intentional approaches to collectively stewarding common resources.
+Of the broader set of relational practices that enable living stewardship of resources more generally, there are some specific considerations that are highlighted by the RAD housing approach.

 Project-Group Balance